acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ## Conclusion

 There it is, my job search.
-It inspired me to work harder than I have every worked before, absorb so much information, be extremely resourceful, and turned out everything worked out in my favor.
+It inspired me to work harder than I have every worked before, absorb so much information, be extremely resourceful, and it turned out everything worked out in my favor.
 I had interviews at 31 places that led to one awesome opportunity.
 Never give up.

-I hop you take these key takeaways and learn from them (it could save you plenty of time rather than finding out the hard way.)
+I hope you take these key takeaways and learn from them (it could save you plenty of time rather than finding out the hard way.)

 Thank you for reading!
 It would help me greatly if could take two seconds and share this on social media!